These fitting instructions should be followed in gallery order and not rushed.

 It is ESSENTIAL that an assistant is holding the hardtop downwards firmly onto the rear wing, and pushing forwards firmly up to the targa panel whilst the side catches are being fitted.

-Therefore, consistant pressure needs to be maintained by pressing downwards in the quarter light aperture, and pushing fowards at the same time.
-Ensure that the 'C' pillar is also in firm contact with the bodywork - it may want to lift slightly whilst pressure is applied in the 'B' pillar area so check for this before finally marking the position of the 'B' pillar catches.
+Pressure needs to be maintained by pressing downwards in the quarter light aperture, and pushing fowards at the same time.
+Ensure that both the 'B' pillar, and 'C' pillar are in firm contact with the bodywork at the same time.

-Fitting the side catches is pretty self-explanatory, but DO ensure that the lever is open at 45 degrees when marking the fixing holes - this creates the correct amount of tension when the hardtop is latched down to the car.
+Fitting the side catches is pretty self-explanatory, but DO ensure that the lever is open at 45 degrees when marking the fixing holes - this creates the correct amount of tension when the hardtop is latched down to the car (further fine adjustment is available afterwards but try and ensure that the catches are well positioned at this stage to avoid running out of available adjustment later).

-Additionally, the side catches DON'T hang down at true vertical - they're positioned at 90 degrees to the top of the rear wing - therefore, the side catches are actually angled slightly towards the rear of the car.
+Additionally, the side catches DON'T hang down at true vertical - they're positioned at 90 degrees to the top of the rear wing - therefore, the lower end of each side latch is actually angled slightly towards the rear of the car.
 Also ensure that their fixing holes dont clash with the large stainless steel fixing bolt.

 SETTING THE STRUT PRESSURE AND ADJUSTING THE REAR ('C' PILLAR) CATCHES: